 Muscle strain and back injury may be sustained during exercise when you overextend or overstretch the muscle — for example, while suddenly twisting your torso in sports such as basketball or football.
 Some exercise-related back pain may last only a few days while some may be chronic, recurring again and again or lingering for weeks or months.
 A muscle may be merely strained, but you may also tear a muscle by lifting very heavy weights or performing weightlifting exercises in poor form.

 Back pain in the area of your kidneys can be felt when nerves in the area are pinched or compressed.
 When nerves are damaged or injured, you will feel pain, discomfort, numbness and tingling sensations.
 You may also experience limited range of motion or your lower back may be sore for several days.

 The compression in the spine can impinge on the nerves, thereby triggering pain and discomfort.
 If left untreated, nerve compression that is severe or lasts for a long period of time can lead to permanent numbness and muscle weakness.
 Avoid any exercise that makes the back pain worse.

 Signs of an Emergency

-Immediately seek medical attention if you feel numbness or weakness in one or both legs or experience pain moving down one leg below the knee.
-Also seek care if you feel back pain shortly after a fall or if you experience back pain together with flu-like symptoms.
-If the back pain is tolerable but persists more than six weeks, consult a physician.
-If you have an X-ray or image scan taken, a tumor may be revealed in your spine or kidney.
+Seek immediate medical attention if you feel numbness or weakness in one or both legs or experience pain moving down one leg below the knee.
+Also, seek care if you experience back pain together with flu-like symptoms.